-13 Graduate destinations/ employability
+13. Graduate destinations / employability

-Graduate employability is fundamental to the strategic aims of Nottingham Trent University - NTU is consistently placed close to the top of the league tables of all UK universites for graduate employment
+Graduate employability is fundamental to the strategic aims of Nottingham Trent University - NTU is consistently placed close to the top of the league tables of all UK universites for graduate employment.

 This degree is designed for students with a clear ambition to progress into a professional scientific career in industry or academia.
-Career opportunities for graduates include research and development in pharmacology in the pharmaceutical industry, universities and hospitals, and postgraduate study or research.
-There are also, non-laboratory based careers such as in clinical trials and regulatory affairs.
+Employment opportunities include careers in research and development, management the bioscience and pharmaceutical industries, and postgraduate study or research.

-14 Course standards and quality
+14. Course standards and quality

-- The Course Committee, with staff and student representatives, operates to discuss matters arising on the course, review module feedback and consider the course report and external examiners' comments. - Teaching in the School of Science and Technology is regularly reviewed by the University. - The subject benchmarks of the Quality Assurance Agency have been incorporated into the course's learning outcomes.
+- The Course Committee, with staff and student representatives, operates to discuss matters arising on the course, review module feedback and consider the Course Report and External Examiners' reports. - Teaching in the School of Science and Technology is regularly reviewed by the University - The subject benchmarks of the Quality Assurance Agency have been incorporated into the course's learning outcomes